-Consent: Freely given agreement, which may be withdrawn at any time, to engage in a course of conduct.
+Consent: Voluntary, informed and freely given agreement, which may be withdrawn at any time, to engage in a course of conduct.
+Consent is demonstrated through words or actions creating a clear permission of willingness to engage in mutually agreed-upon sexual activity.
 Neither silence, the absence of resistance, nor the existence of a prior consensual sexual relationship are sufficient to indicate consent.
-Consent cannot be given by those who are incapacitated by alcohol or illegal or prescription drugs, unconscious, asleep, harassed, coerced, threatened, or otherwise forced into sexual activity.
-Consent for sexual activity cannot be given by someone under 16 years of age; those who are 16 or 17 may only consent to sexual encounters with partners who are less than 3 years older.
+A person who is incapacitated by alcohol or illegal or prescription drugs, unconcious, or asleep cannot give consent.
+Agreement to engage in a course of conduct shall not be considered freely given, and shall not constitute consent, when it is obtained through harassment, coercion, threats, or other forcible conduct.
+A person under 16 years of age cannot give consent for sexual activity; those who are 16 or 17 may only consent to sexual encounters with partners who are less than 3 years older.